PaulKinlan/paul.kinlan.me/source/_posts/2014-12-08-what-news-readers-want.markdown

 ![Web vs Native](/images/news-web-vs-app.png)

-This was a suprise to me, as all reports indicate that News on the web is dead.
 It might be worth following up this survey in a couple of months or a year to see what the trajectory is.
 Maybe that 30% of people who prefer an app for reading the news is up from 5% last year.
 Who knows?